Jorden-V/UnicornAttractor---Milestone-4/README.md

 - CVC - Any 3 digit number.
 - Expiry date - Any date in the future.

-Due to the below statement payments with be successful if a use provides a blank CVC.
-I have however added validation if a user was to enter an incorrect CVC.
-By default, passing address or CVC data with the card number causes the address and CVC checks to succeed.
-If this information isn't specified, the value of the checks is null.
-Any expiration date in the future is considered valid.
-You can also provide invalid card details to test specific error codes resulting from incorrect information being provided.
-For example:
-invalid_expiry_month: Use an invalid month (e.g., 13)
-invalid_expiry_year: Use a year in the past (e.g., 1970)
-invalid_cvc: Use a two digit number (e.g., 99).

 ## Manual tests

 - Bugs, Features and Posts applications